dev7060/301-Days-of-Code/record.md

 Day 55: Solved some practice programming problems using C language. <br>
 Day 56: Started working on a text editor using C langauge https://github.com/k9-devs/Text-Editor <br>
 Day 57: Worked on the password manager.
 Now it can generate random strong passwords using small & capital alphabets, digits and special characters. <br>
+Day 58: Worked on the password manager and text editor.
+Text editor can now open files.
+Password manager is stuck with a bug. <br>